Return of the Dream Canteen: Artwork

+Limited editions

+In honor of the Los Angeles Rams' victory in Super Bowl LVI, the band released a limited edition vinyl in the team's colors and a Rams sticker in the record sleeve as a bonus edition for purchase online only.

 Promotion

-The band announced the album during their Global Stadium Tour on July 23, 2022 at their show in Denver with pre-sales of the album being made available which included various versions of the album on limited edition vinyl.
+The band announced the album during their Global Stadium Tour on July 23, 2022, at their show in Denver with pre-sales of the album being made available which included various versions of the album on limited edition vinyl.

 The album's first single, "Tippa My Tongue", was released alongside a music video on August 19, 2022.
 The song was performed for the first time on January 14, 2023.
-A second song from the album, "Eddie", which was inspired by musician Eddie Van Halen, was released as a promotional single on September 23, 2022.
-"Eddie" was performed for the first time on October 9, 2022 at the Austin City Limits Music Festival.
+A second song from the album, "Eddie", which was inspired by musician Eddie Van Halen, was released as the second single on September 23, 2022.
+"Eddie" was performed for the first time on October 9, 2022, at the Austin City Limits Music Festival.
 It was the first song from the album to be performed live.
-"The Drummer" was released as the album's second commercial single alongside its music video on October 14, 2022.
+"The Drummer" was released as the album's third single alongside its music video on October 14, 2022.
 The song was performed for the first time on January 14, 2023.

-The Global Stadium Tour, which began in June 2022 in support of Unlimited Love, continued in Janauary 2023 in support of Return of the Dream Cantenn.
-The tour is currently scheduled to wrap up in November 2023.
+The Global Stadium Tour, which began in June 2022 in support of Unlimited Love, continued in January 2023 in support of Return of the Dream Canteen.
+The tour wrapped up in July 2024.

 Reception

 Return of the Dream Canteen received generally positive reviews from critics.
 It currently has a score of 69 on Metacritic, indicating "generally favorable reviews".
 Rolling Stone gave particular praise to Frusciante's performance on the album, listing his parts on "Eddie" and "Handful" as highlights.
 Consequence praised much of the material, but also noted that "moments that could have otherwise made a significant impact feel diluted", due to the band's rapid release schedule in 2022.

-Spill Magazine's Gerrod Harris praises the release and states, "Overall, Return Of The Dream Canteen feels like a less mainstream Unlimited Love.
+Gerrod Harris of The Spill Magazine praises the release and states, "Overall, Return Of The Dream Canteen feels like a less mainstream Unlimited Love.
 Written and recorded during the same sessions, this is only natural; however, there is an element of creativity and reckless abandon to Return Of The Dream Canteen that sees the pop influence of the sessions – while still present – take a back seat.
 These aren’t B-sides, nor are they leftovers, instead, Return Of The Dream Canteen is a weirder and far more experimental record."

+It was ranked as the 5th best guitar album of 2022 by Guitar World readers.